In the minors, a major change as the Atlantic League plans to move the mound back a foot

 The eight-team Atlantic League, which has franchises along the East Coast, will enact the change during the second half of its 120-game regular season, one person familiar with the matter said.
 It will be the first change of mound regulations in professional baseball since 1969, when MLB lowered the mound after a season in which seven starting pitchers posted sub-2.00 ERAs.

-The Atlantic League is independent and its teams are not affiliated with MLB franchises.
-It is a partner league with MLB and has debuted experiential rules before — perhaps most notably so-called “robo umps.”

-MLB officials pushed for the change after years of internal deliberations about altering the distance from the mound to home plate, one of the people familiar with the discussions, who spoke anonymously so as to freely detail the private sessions, told The Washington Post.
+MLB officials pushed for the experiment after years of internal deliberations about altering the distance from the mound to home plate, one of the people familiar with the discussions, who spoke anonymously so as to freely detail the private sessions, told The Washington Post.
 It is geared toward increasing action on the base paths and cutting down on strikeouts and home runs.

 “[MLB leaders] reached the conclusion that the things that drew us to the game in the first place are being eclipsed by absolute outcomes, and, frankly, people find it boring,” one of the people involved in the decision said.
 “Batters will hit the ball more frequently, and that’s really the root of what we’re doing here.”